anmut-consulting/pipenv-cookiecutter/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

     # to run coverage test only, run:
     $ pipenv run coverage

+    # to run the pytest tests, run:
+    $ pipenv run pytest

     # to run the pre-commit PUSH hooks, run:
     $ pipenv run push_test